 Brian’s post-master’s work in inpatient drug and alcohol rehab helped him to hone his clinical skills with young adults struggling with addiction.
 Brian returned to facilitating team building and climbing with youth at a residential treatment facility, where he refined his group counseling skills and helped young people empower themselves through their experiences in the ropes course.

 Brian joined the Open Sky team in April 2016 as a Family Services Therapist.
 Brian is passionate about working with the entire family, empowering each member to help shift the family system toward healthy dynamics.
-As a Family Services Therapist, he facilitates Family Quests and Parent Coaching for parents and families.
-He has led more than 133 Family Quests and is continually inspired by the transformational work families accomplish over just two-and-a-half days in the field.
+As a Family Services Therapist, he facilitated Family Quests and Parent Coaching for parents and families.
+He led more than 133 Family Quests and is continually inspired by the transformational work families accomplish over just two-and-a-half days in the field.

 Brian appreciates the importance of parents working on themselves in parallel with their children.
 As both parents and students become more in tune with their emotions and patterns, the entire family system is changed and becomes healthier.